rfielding/microcms/README.md

 - `init/searchTemplate.html.templ`
 - `init/listingTemplate.html.templ`

-These files, along with permission.rego, are initialization config.
+These files, along with permissions.rego, are initialization config.
 They are files like everything else.
 But they are required to navigate with a browser.
 The idea is that at some point, a React app is the official interface.
 So all of the html and css is kept out of the server itself.

 ## Permissions